piotrromanowski/react-github-activity/README.md

-# react-github-activity
+# react-github-activity-mobile

-A React based github-activity component.
+A React based github-activity component for **MOBILE**.

 Inspired by [this repository](https://github.com/caseyscarborough/github-activity) and [this repo that extended it further](https://github.com/piotrromanowski/react-github-activity).
 I wanted to develop a github activity component that was much simpler to setup in a react project, and which was ALSO responsive to different **MOBILE DEVICE** sizes..